Rach1507/namaste-react/namaste-JS/eventLoop.md

  what goes into the microtask queue - microtasks - promise callbacks , mutation observer callbacks , queueMicrotask

  when the call stack is empty - the event loop checks the microtask queue - if there is anything in the microtask queue - it pushes it to the call stack

+ mutation observer - the program that keeps observing the dom - if there is any change in the dom - the callback is pushed to the microtask queue